ilivestrong/recipe-stats-calculator/README.md

 Non-functional Requirements
 --------

-1. The application is packaged with [Docker](https://www.docker.com/).
+1. The application is dockerized.
 2. Setup scripts are provided.
-3. The submission is provided as a `CLI` application.
+We have done it using _Makefile_
-4. The expected output is rendered to `stdout`.
-Make sure to render only the final `json`.
-If you need to print additional info or debug, pipe it to `stderr`.
+3. The expected output is rendered to `stdout`.
+Additional info/errore are piped to `stderr`.
-5. It should be possible to (implementation is up to you):
+4. It is possible to:
     a. provide a custom fixtures file as input
     b. provide custom recipe names to search by (functional reqs.
 5)
     c. provide custom postcode and time window for search (functional reqs.
 4)

 Expected output
 ---------------

-Generate a JSON file of the following format:
+The app generates a JSON file of the following format:

 ```json5
 {